-- Open “Steam” and click on the “Steam menu” in the top-left corner, then select “Settings.”
+- Open the “Steam” app, then click on “Steam” in the top-left corner, and then select “Settings.”

 - Now, click on the “Downloads” section.

-- From here, you will see the “Download Region” dropdown menu where you can select the region closest to you.
+- From here, click on the “Download Region” dropdown menu where you can select the “region” closest to you.

-- Also, ensure that the “Limit bandwidth to” option is set to “No limit.”
+- Also, ensure that the “Limit bandwidth to” box us unchecked.